A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 ## Microcontroller programming:

 - The library TinyWireM.h is required.
 Further information regarding use and installation can be found here (https://github.com/nadavmatalon/TinyWireM).
 - Programming ATTINY84 using Arduino requires the ATTinyCore package.
-Instruction of how to install and use can be found here (https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).
+Instruction of how to install and use this package can be found here (https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).

 Detailed operation modes, such as configuration and operation of the devices, are described in the manuscript.